swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 {: .bash}

-Below is a screenshot of a similar JupyterLab landing page to the one that should open in your default web browser after starting the JupyterLab server on wither Mac OS X or Windows.
+Below is a screenshot of a similar JupyterLab landing page to the one that should open in your default web browser after starting the JupyterLab server on either Mac OS X or Windows.

 <p align='center'>
   <img alt="JupyterLab landing page" src="../fig/0_jupyterlab_landing_page.png" width="750"/>